cpplain/launch-school-core-curriculum/ls95/learning_how_to_learn/notes.md

 #### Introduction to the Focused and Diffuse Modes
 * Two fundamentally different modes of thinking: **Focused** and **Diffuse** modes
 * **Focused**: concentrating intently on something to learn or to understand
-* **Defuse**: relaxed thinking style related to a set of neural resting states
+* **Diffuse**: relaxed thinking style related to a set of neural resting states
 * Both metaphor and analogy are really helpful when trying to learn something new
 * Focused mode is like a pinball machine with tight spacing between bumpers
   * Ball moves around in a tight pattern over familiar pathways
   * Mode used when working on something related to familiar concepts
-* Difuse mode is like a pinball machine with widely spaced bumpers
+* Diffuse mode is like a pinball machine with widely spaced bumpers
   * Ball travels far and wide before hitting a bumper
   * In this mode things are viewed from a broad, big picture perspective
   * Mode is used when concepts are new or new ideas are needed
-* Current neuroscience indicates one is either in the focused mode or defuse mode
+* Current neuroscience indicates one is either in the focused mode or diffuse mode
   * Being in one seems to limit access to the other mode

 #### Using the Focused and Diffuse Modes